ghi-electronics/Documentation/software/tinyclr/tutorials/file-system.md

     }
 }
 ```
-Below is a basic driver implementation utilizing QSPI:
+Below is a basic driver implementation utilizing QSPI external flash.
+It automatically sets the size appropriately depending on whether the deployment is extended or not, as explained on the [External Flash](external-memory.md) page.
+It however gives you the option to fix the size to 2MB, as the remaining 8MB can optionally be used by [InField Update](in-field-update.md).

 ```cs
 using System;